Kids Dentist

 Remember to stay calm and patient during the visit, as children can pick up on your emotions.
 By taking steps to make the dental visit more positive, you can help your child feel more comfortable and confident about going to the dentist.

-The Child Dental Benefits Schedule(CDBS) is a program funded by the Australian government that provides free dental services for eligible children aged 0-17 years.
+The Child Dental Benefits Schedule(CDBS) is a program funded by the Australian Government that provides free dental services for eligible children aged 2 to 17.

-Under this scheme, eligible children can receive up to $1,095 in benefits for dental services over two years.
+Under this scheme, eligible children can receive up to $1,132 in benefits for basic dental services over two years.

-To be eligible for the CDBS, your child must be between 0-17 years, eligible for Medicare, and be a part of a family receiving certain government benefits, such as Family Tax Benefit Part A.
+To be eligible for the CDBS, your child must be between 2 and 17 years old, eligible for Medicare, and part of a family receiving certain government benefits, such as Family Tax Benefit Part A.

 If your child is eligible for the CDBS, you can take them to a participating dentist who can provide the necessary dental services.
 These services may include check-ups, x-rays, cleaning, fillings, and extractions.
 The benefits will be paid directly to the dental provider.

 It’s important to note that the CDBS covers essential dental services only and may not cover all your child’s needs.
-You may still be required to pay some out-of-pocket expenses, depending on the dental services provided.
+Depending on the dental services provided, you may still be required to pay some out-of-pocket expenses.

 To access the CDBS and receive free dental services for your child, you should check their eligibility and then make an appointment with a participating dentist.